nilesh3370/mygreatwebsite/README.md

                                           WELCOME TO MY PERSONAL WEBPAGE

-  I have created this personal webpage to help my friends to buy MI Phones in one click.
+  I have created this personal webpage to help my friends to buy MI Phones in flash sale in one click.

   To buy mobile you need to do following steps: